 The iconic British defeat on 24th January 1900, during Buller’s second and disastrous attempt to cross the Tugela River and relieve Ladysmith

-The previous battle in the Boer War is the Battle of Colenso
+The previous battle in the Great Boer War is the Battle of Colenso

-The next battles in the Boer War are the Battles of Val Krantz and Pieters
+The next battle in the Great Boer War is the Battle of Val Krantz